TajTanvir1/TypeScript-Practice/TypescriptInitialize.md

 cmd -> tsc --init  //it will show tsc config file

 find "Outdir" the output should save in directory - write "dist" common practice

+we can change js convert ESlint version in "target" set in "ES6"/"ES5"